 He earned the Connecticut Junior Soccer Association's Thomas E. Krusewski Memorial Award in 2007 as the top young soccer coach in the state of Connecticut.

 Gordona has a USSF National B License.
+He also has his NSCAA Advanced National Diploma and is a member of the United States National Team Staff as a scout.
 He has coached 113 All-Americans, 66 Youth National Team players, 51 professionals and six National Players of the Year and won four national championships in 10 years.

 A Rocky Hill, Conn., native, Gordona was inducted into the Rocky Hill Hall of Fame in 2007.
 In addition, he is a published writer and poet, and was a 2003 USA Today national essay contest winner.